EDLPS 551: Organizational Theory and Educational Change (Syllabus)

 - Leadership for Learning Module: Inquiry-focused Leadership

-Meredith Honig is an Associate Professor of Education Policy, Organizations and Leadership at the University of Washington (UW), Seattle where she is also Director of the Leadership for Learning (Ed.D.) program.
+Meredith Honig is a Professor of Education Policy, Organizations and Leadership at the University of Washington (UW), Seattle where she is also Director of the Leadership for Learning (Ed.D.) program.
 Her research and district partnerships address systemic change for equitable opportunities and outcomes for each and every student, especially those historically underserved by public school systems.
 This work recognizes that barriers to educational equity are systemic, that school district central office leaders are in strategic positions to lead within and beyond their districts for systemic changes important to such results, and that they would benefit from new knowledge and support for their leadership.

 In her research, Dr. Honig has examined district leadership in various reform strategies including: school-community partnerships, new small autonomous schools initiatives, data-informed decision-making and districtwide teaching and learning improvement efforts.
 Her findings have been published in such journals as Educational Researcher, the American Educational Research Journal, and Educational Evaluation and Policy Analysis.
 Dr. Honig’s research on central office transformation for districtwide teaching and learning improvement has been featured at meetings hosted by numerous organizations including: the American Association for School Administrators, the American Educational Research Association, and the University Council for Educational Administration.
 Articles from this work have been published in various outlets such as Educational Administration Quarterly, Teachers College Record, Education Week, and The School Administrator.